ARMmbed/mbed-os-5-docs/docs/api/storage/psa_internal_storage.md

 The PSA internal storage functionality varies depending on the target type:

-* On a single core ARMv7-M target, PSA internal storage APIs call the default internal TDBStore instance.
+* On a single core ARMv7-M target, PSA internal storage APIs call the default internal TDBStore instance allocated by the KVStore configuration.
+For more information, see [KVStore configuration](..reference/storage.html#kvstore-configuration).
 * On PSA targets that implement Secure Partition Manager (SPM), PSA internal storage is implemented as a secure service.
-The service uses an access control list to ensure that it only accesses entries created from the Non-Secure Processing Environment (NSPE).
+The service uses an access control list, which ensures that software executed in the Non-Secure Processing Environment (NSPE) cannot access entries created by the Secure Processing Environment (SPE).

 ### PSA internal storage class reference